lncd/bebop/README.txt

 8. Moved RSS links to top of the Teaching Resources home tab, to prevent repetition and to make feeds visible even with no-one logged in.
 9. Made it easier for extensions to hook into bebop.
 10. Seperated admin functions from normal functions to increase performance.
+11. Placed buttons in the admin general settings which can automatically fire a cron.
+This could aid problem solving with users if they cannet get content to import.

 Bug Fixes: